Nonuniversality in random criticality: Discussion

 The disordered model with $N>2$ was studied numerically in \cite{Katzgraber1,Katzgraber2,Vojta_3color} ($N=3$) and \cite{Vojta_4color} ($N=4$).
 Refs. \cite{Katzgraber1,Katzgraber2} found critical exponents varying with the system parameters, while \cite{Vojta_3color,Vojta_4color} concluded for Ising critical exponents.
 We now see that these two outcomes do not exclude each other and can both be realized depending on the choice of system parameters.
 In particular, the results of \cite{Katzgraber1,Katzgraber2} indicating nonuniversal critical behavior are no longer surprising, since we have shown exactly the existence of a line of random fixed points.

 For $N=2$, the perturbative conclusion of \cite{DD_AT,Dotsenko_AT} that the disordered system renormalizes (up to logarithms) towards the pure Ising fixed point pointed to a violation of the Harris criterion.
 Indeed, according to the latter, since the energy density scaling dimension $x_\varepsilon$ varies continuously along the line of fixed points of the pure Ashkin-Teller model, the same critical exponents of this pure model should be observed in the region $x_\varepsilon>1$ in which weak disorder is irrelevant ($2x_\varepsilon>2$).
-The conflict is solved by our result that one-loop RG flows have to be considered in light of the existence of an exact line of random fixed points, and that nonperturbative flows to the other points on the line will occur.
+The conflict is solved by our result that one-loop RG flows have to be considered in light of the existence of an exact line of random fixed points, and that higher perturbative orders play a role.
 The region $x_\varepsilon<1$ in which weak disorder is relevant was studied numerically in \cite{WD}.
 The evidence of parameter-dependent critical exponents, which in absence of theoretical support they presented with caution, is now explained by the existence of a line of fixed points also in the random case.

 In the random bond Ising model ($N=1$), weak disorder is marginally irrelevant and does not change the critical exponents \cite{DD_81,DD_83,Shalaev,Ludwig}.
 This corresponds to the fact that only the free fermion fixed point $Y_4=0$ on the line (\ref{random_line}) is physical at $N=1$ ($Y_4\neq 0$ requires $a\neq b$, i.e. $N\neq 1$).
 On the other hand, simulations studying spin glass properties \cite{BY} consider ``overlaps" between different copies of the same system.
 Theoretically, these overlaps can be formulated in the limit\footnote{In a similar way, Ising cluster connectivities are described by the Potts model with $q\to 2$ states \cite{DV1,DV2}.} $N\to 1$, in which the whole line of fixed points (\ref{random_line}) is defined and extends to strong disorder.
-It is then interesting to notice that a simulation-based debate about possible nonuniversal critical behavior in the two-dimensional Ising spin glass exists since longtime (see \cite{LC} and references therein).
+It is then interesting to notice that there is in the literature a simulation-based debate about possible nonuniversal critical behavior in the two-dimensional Ising spin glass depending, in particular, on the disorder distribution \cite{KLC}-\cite{Weigel}.

 The line of fixed points (\ref{random_line}) is likely to have implications for other realizations of two-dimensional random criticality.
 As a potentially interesting example, we mention that discrepancies between experimental and numerical results suggested to look for variants to the basic network model \cite{CC} used to simulate the plateau transition in the integer quantum Hall effect.
 For one of these variants \cite{GKNS}, numerical evidence of the presence of a line of fixed points has been presented in \cite{KNS}.